Chapter One

 “I saw you sitting here all by yourself and thought I’d come say hi.”

-Kazir raised an eyebrow.
-“Hi,” he said dryly, hoping he would take the hint and move along.
+Kazir raised an eyebrow, nonplussed by his statement.
+“Hi,” he said dryly, hoping the smiling man would take the hint and move along.
 But he didn’t.

-Instead, he leaned back in his chair, his drink in hand, looking at Kazir with casual curiosity.
+Instead, Adisa leaned back in his chair, drink in hand, looking at Kazir with casual curiosity.
 “Hi, I’m Adisa.
-Abara Adisa.
+Adisa Kahari.
 IT consultant.”

 Kazir had no choice but to introduce himself.
 “Systems engineer.
 Kazir.”